Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 Explanatory Comment:

-Section 1(d)(2)(F) has been added pursuant to Public Chapter 409 of the 111th General Assembly.
-Section 1(e)(1) has been revised for simplicity and organization.
+Sections 1(d)(2)(C)(iii)-(v) and 1(d)(2)(D)(ii)-(iv) follow the language of Tenn.
+Code Ann. § 37-1-150(g)(1), (3), and (5) and explicitly gives the trial court discretion to inquire of the parties’ ability to defray the fees of the Guardian ad Litem.
+Upon conclusion of the matter, any funds paid into the registry of the Clerk of Court for the Guardian ad Litem fees that are not paid by the Clerk directly to the Guardian ad Litem under an order of the Court, are to be sent to the AOC to be paid over to the Guardian ad Litem.
+Section 1(d)(2)(F) has been added pursuant to Tenn.
+Code Ann. § 36-1-146.
 Section 1(e)(2) emphasizes that the finding of indigency must be evidenced by a court order.
-Section 1(e)(4)(A) is stricter than the former rule and emphasizes that trial courts “shall” appoint the public defender to represent criminal defendants unless a conflict of interest exists or in the sound discretion of the trial court, appointment of another counsel is necessary.
+Section 1(e)(4)(A) emphasizes that trial courts “shall” appoint the public defender to represent criminal defendants unless a conflict of interest exists or in the sound discretion of the trial court, appointment of another counsel is necessary.
 Section 1(e)(4)(D) includes a specific standard that must be satisfied before counsel may refuse an appointment.
 Section 1(e)(4)(E) emphasizes that courts have a statutory duty to assess the administrative fee when appointing counsel as well as a statutory duty to consider whether the indigent party can afford to defray a portion or all of the costs of representation.
-Section 1(e)(5) clarifies that appointed counsel is obligated to represent the indigent party until a court allows counsel to withdraw.
+Section 1(e)(5) clarifies that appointed counsel is obligated to represent the indigent party until the case is concluded, including all appeals, or until a court allows counsel to withdraw.
 Section 1(f) delineates the rights of indigent parties and the obligations of courts when an indigent party chooses to proceed without counsel.

 Section 2.
 Compensation of counsel in non-capital cases.

-(a)(1) Appointed counsel, other than public defenders, shall be entitled to reasonable compensation for services rendered as provided in this rule.
+(a)(1) Appointed counsel, other than public defenders, shall be entitled to reasonable compensation for services rendered that are directly related to the representation of a party as provided in this rule.
 Reasonable compensation shall be determined by the court in which services are rendered, subject to the limitations in this rule, which limitations are declared to be reasonable.

 (2) These limitations apply to compensation for services rendered in each court municipal, juvenile, or general sessions; criminal, circuit, or chancery; Court of Appeals or Court of Criminal Appeals; Tennessee Supreme Court; and United States Supreme Court.